 Name of Plan Lead How do the goals of your Strategic Plan overlap with the goals of each plan?
-Organization Continuum of Hennepin County The Eden Prairie CDBG Action Plan identified homeless prevention activities as important goals.
-This Care Hermephi County includes direct homeless prevention housing assistance as well as affordable housing programs.
-Acniro 2040 City of Eden Aspire 2040 lays out development of the city for the next 20 years.
-It also identifies affordable Aspire 2040 Prairie housing efforts within the city, which may be impacted by the city's CDBG efforts.
-Using Aspire 2040 and the City's Action Plan as guides, the twelve member, city council appointed, Housing Task City of Eden Task Force addressed key goals and strategies including inclusionary housing, affordable housing Force Prairie trust funds, NOAH preservation, tenant protection ordinances, strategies to support seniors, development along transit lines, and a number of other policy and strategic recommendations.
-Motropoliton Motropoliton The Eden Prairie CDBG Action Plan has overlap with the Housing Policy Plan.
-Both plans identify Metropolitan Metropolitan priorities related to maintaining existing affordable housing stock and providing a mix of affordable Council Council housing options for households of all life stages and economic means.
-Edon Drairio Daca City of Edon The Eden Prairie Race Equity Report includes a list of recommendations to drive equity and inclusion Eden Prairie Race City of Eden in the City of Eden Prairie.
-Recommendations include strategies to drive equity in housing through Equity Report Prairie barrier reduction, affordability, development strategies and social service support.
+Organization Continuum of of Hennepin County The Eden Prairie CDBG Action Plan identified homeless prevention activities as important goals.
+This Care includes direct homeless prevention housing assistance as well as affordable housing programs.
+Aspire 2040 City of Eden Aspire 2040 lays out development of the city for the next 20 years.
+It also identifies affordable Prairie housing efforts within the city, which may be impacted by the city's CDBG efforts.

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Housing Task Force City of Eden Prairie Using Aspire 2040 and the City's Action Plan as guides, the twelve member, city council appointed, Task Force addressed key goals and strategies including inclusionary housing, affordable housing trust funds, NOAH preservation, tenant protection ordinances, strategies to support seniors, development along transit lines, and a number of other policy and strategic recommendations.
+Metropolitan Council Metropolitan Council The Eden Prairie CDBG Action Plan has overlap with the Housing Policy Plan.
+Both plans identify priorities related to maintaining existing affordable housing stock and providing a mix of affordable housing options for households of all life stages and economic means.
+Eden Prairie Race Equity Report City of Eden Prairie The Eden Prairie Race Equity Report includes a list of recommendations to drive equity and inclusion in the City of Eden Prairie.
+Recommendations include strategies to drive equity in housing through barrier reduction, affordability, development strategies and social service support.